 These courses are open to all students.
-Except for the noted courses (), one credit is granted on the basis of two one-hour classes per week.
+Unless otherwise indicated, one credit is granted on the basis of two one-hour classes per week.
 In addition to sport skill and fitness, each course has an academic component measured by quizzes and examinations over rules and techniques.
-(See PE Aquatics Courses for additional courses.)